jameszhan/form2json/README.md

 To submit a form using AJAX, the jQuery [.serialize()](https://api.jquery.com/serialize/) function should work just fine.
 Most backend frameworks will understand the form attribute names and convert them to accessible values that can be easily assigned to your backend models.

-Actually, the input name format used by `.serializeJSON()` is borrowed from [Rails Parameter Naming Conventions](http://guides.rubyonrails.org/form_helpers.html#understanding-parameter-naming-conventions).
+Actually, the input name format used by `.serializeJSON()` is borrowed from [W3C HTML JSON form submission](http://www.w3.org/TR/2014/WD-html-json-forms-20140529/).

 But if you want to handle user input in the frontend JavaScript application, then `.serialize()` is not very useful because it just creates a params string.
 Another jQuery function is `.serializeArray`, but it doesn't handle nested objects.